Apple Music library missing? Check your iCloud Music settings

 My Apple Music playlists have vanished, yet I can see these Apple Music playlists on my PC because they are stored in iTunes.
 If your situation is similar to that of this user, you may want to consider trying his or her remedy.
 The first step is to open the Apple Music app on your smartphone or tablet.
 Step 2.SelectLibraryfrom the drop-down menu and press the Editbutton.
 Turn on the Playlist if you discover that it has been turned off in the Library view in Step 3.

 Part 3.
 Ultimate Way to Prevent Apple Music Playlists from Being Deleted

-Once the music has been converted, you will be able to keep all of the songs and playlists in your Apple Music library indefinitely, even if you later decide to cancel your subscription to the service.
+Once the music has been converted, you will be able to keep all of the songs and playlists in your Apple Music collection indefinitely, even if you later decide to cancel your subscription to the service.

 Why Choose ViWizard Apple Music Converter?

 - Remove all DRM protection from Apple Songs and iTunes music

 - Apple Music may be converted to MP3, AAC, WAV, FLAC, M4A, and M4B formats.
 It can convert audiobooks from Audible and iTunes as well as non-DRM audios.
 Maintain lossless audio quality and all ID3 tags at all times.

 You may begin converting Apple Music using ViWizard Apple Music Converter by clicking on the Download button and following the on-screen instructions.